mannysoft/api-auth/README.md

-# API Auth Request
+# Laravel API Authentication
-Laravel package for extending Laravel Passport.
+Laravel package for authentication in API.

 ## Installation